colindoyle0000/colindoyle-website/content/torts/syllabus/logistics.md

 To allow for this course to be flexible in response to the pace and dynamics of our in-class discussions, reading assignments will be scheduled on a rolling basis.
 To allow you enough time to read the assigned material, I plan to post reading assignments at least one week in advance of class.
 Once I have assigned the reading for a particular class, I will not change the reading.

-Unless otherwise noted, all page numbers refer to the required textbook for the class, [Franklin, Rabin & Green, Tort Law and Alternatives: Cases and Materials (11th ed.
-2021)](https://www.westacademic.com/Franklin-Rabin-Green-and-Geistfelds-Tort-Law-and-Alternatives-Cases-and-Materials-11th-9781647084899).
-I will provide links for supplementary materials.

-As I assign readings to particular class dates, the reading assignments will appear both in the _ page on this website and on a [Google calendar](https://calendar.google.com/calendar/embed?src=vtu22g9khnc4acg3plvuaarptc%40group.calendar.google.com&ctz=America%2FLos_Angeles).
+As I assign readings to particular class dates, the reading assignments will appear both in the [Reading Assignments](../reading) page on this website and on a [Google calendar](https://calendar.google.com/calendar/embed?src=vtu22g9khnc4acg3plvuaarptc%40group.calendar.google.com&ctz=America%2FLos_Angeles).
 You can view and bookmark this calendar [in a separate browser window](https://calendar.google.com/calendar/embed?src=vtu22g9khnc4acg3plvuaarptc%40group.calendar.google.com&ctz=America%2FLos_Angeles).
 With a Google account, you can [subscribe to the calendar with read-only access](https://calendar.google.com/calendar/u/5?cid=dnR1MjJnOWtobmM0YWNnM3BsdnVhYXJwdGNAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ).
 If you subscribe to the calendar, you can turn on notifications to automatically receive an email when new reading assignments are added.
 Here's how to do that:
 1. Open [Google Calendar](https://calendar.google.com/) and locate the "Torts Reading Assignments (2022-2023)" calendar under "Other calendars."
 2. Click on the three dots next to the calendar nam.
 3. Click on "Settings"